 Finally, the Rule confirms that applicants that are currently in bankruptcy are ineligible to participate in the program.
 This rule applies "[i]f the applicant or the owner of the applicant is the debtor in a bankruptcy proceeding, either at the time it submits the application or at any time before the loan is disbursed."
 Further, the Rule makes clear that if the applicant or its owner becomes the debtor in a bankruptcy proceeding after applying for a PPP loan but before the loan is disbursed, it is the applicant's obligation to notify the lender and request cancellation of the application.
 If an applicant fails to do so, the loan proceeds will be deemed used for unauthorized purposes.

 Partridge Snow & Hahn's Business Law Group is ready to answer questions regarding the PPP loan application process.
 The contents of this advisory are based on SBA guidance available as of May 5, 2020.
-For additional information and resources visit the firm's COVID-19 Advisory Group page.

 Date Created

 May 5, 2020